alloc-init/morgana-playground/libs/pubkey/docs/concepts.md

 A `PublicKeyOperation` is a concept of a stateless policy defining methods to execute an algorithm, supported by some asymmetric crypto-scheme, not assuming the use of a single cryptographic key (for example, [the BLS scheme aggregation algorithm](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bls-signature/)).

-Implementation of concept `PublicKeyOperation` for some asymmetric crypto-scheme policy `Scheme` is assumed to be done by declaration of template named like `algorithm_name_op` and defining partial specialization of this template `algorithm_name_op<Scheme>`.
+Implementation of concept `PublicKeyOperation` for some asymmetric crypto-scheme policy `SchemeType` is assumed to be done by declaration of template named like `algorithm_name_op` and defining partial specialization of this template `algorithm_name_op<SchemeType>`.

 ### Requirements ### {#pubkey_concepts_requirements}